Airport Guide: NAIA (MNL) Terminal 2, International Departures – Airside

 In this post, we’ll explore the airside (restricted) area at Terminal 2 (T2) of Ninoy Aquino International Airport (common abbreviation: “NAIA” / IATA code: MNL) – the main airport serving Greater Manila in the Philippines.
 For our purposes, “airside” includes border control and all passengers-only sections beyond, up to the boarding gates.

-To learn more about Terminal 2’s international landside area (i.e., the zone before immigration), please read my separate report documenting what you can expect to see in that part of the building.
+To learn more about Terminal 2’s international landside area, read my separate report documenting what you can expect to see before immigration and security.

 If you’re interested in Terminal 2 arrivals, click on this link to read my guide covering what passengers from overseas will encounter when entering the country.